The Rancho de la Osa Story

 Native American History: The ranch headquarters was originally a village for Tohono O’Odham (once called Papago) Indians and possibly the Hohokam.
 Many artifacts, including metates and pottery shards have been found and continue to be.

 Spanish History: Rancho de la Osa boasts Arizona’s oldest continually used building that was built at the Indian village around 1720 by Jesuit missionaries who had traveled with Father Kino (Kino died in 1711).
 The building was a mission outpost which served as a place of worship, a trading post and an inn for travelers.
-Today it is used for often, including special events and ranch gatherings.
+Today it is used for special events and ranch gatherings.

 The ranch was part of the 1812 Ortiz Brothers Spanish land grant.

 Mexico: With Mexican independence from Spain in 1812, the ranch became a part of Mexico.

 In 1916 Pancho Villa raided and attempted to take Rancho de la Osa.
-A cannon ball from that attack was found imbedded in the adobe wall of the Hacienda and is on display today.
+A cannon ball from that attack was found embedded in the adobe wall of the Hacienda and is on display today.

 Ranching: In the late 1800s the ranch was bought by cattle baron Colonel William Sturgis, who built the great Hacienda, which was finished in 1889.
 The ranch was now part of the United States, following the Gadsden Purchase of 1853.
 The adjacent acre Buenos Aires Federal Wildlife Refuge restored its own 130,00 acres to the pre-1880s great grasslands of Southern Arizona.